hengebytes/setting-bundle/README.md

 About bundle
 ---------------------------
-This bundle provides a simple way to manage settings in your Symfony application.
+This bundle provides a simple way to manage settings in your Symfony application as a key-value.
 Sensitive data is encrypted.
 If you want to update the sensitive setting, you need to send the raw value again.
 The bundle provides an API to manage settings.